Sandestin is a golf and beach resort area on the Emerald Coast where luxury resorts and hotels sit close to miles of white-sand beaches.

 Sandestin App.
-Everyone has an app, and now so does Sandestin.
-Find the tram stops, and more importantly, how close is the tram to your stop.
+Find the tram stops, and, more importantly, how close is the tram to your stop.
 See what events are coming up.
 Find local places to eat.
 It’s all there.
-Desktop, just go to sandestin.com

 The Sandestin Tram.
-Regardless of where you are staying in Sandestin, the tram is the way to get from beachside to Baytowne Wharf, golf and tennis.
+Regardless of where you are staying in Sandestin, the tram is the way to get from the beachside to Baytowne Wharf, golf, and tennis.
 Just show your key card.
-Here is a tram map of Sandestin.

-The Sandestin Beach Florida.
-It goes without saying the Sandestin beaches are a major draw.
+The Sandestin Beach, Florida.
+The Sandestin beaches are a major draw.
 Couple of things to know, if you are staying at the Hilton Sandestin, you are right on the beach.
 If not, there is a public rest room in-between the Hilton and the Beach House restaurant (formerly Finz I believe) There is also a bike rack there, so if you are biking from one of the Bayside condos, this is a good place to park.

 Bonfires on the Beach.
-There is just something special about cozying up to a fire with the waves in the background.
+There is something special about cozying up to a fire with the waves in the background.
 If you are staying at the Hilton Sandestin, just ask the concierge about doing a bonfire on the beach with your family.
-If you are at the Sandestin Beach Resort, book your bonfire by going to email@example.com.
+If you are at the Sandestin Beach Resort, book your bonfire.

 Beach Chairs and Cabanas.
 Whether you are staying at the Sandestin Hilton or in the Sandestin Golf and Beach Resort, you can rent chairs or cabanas on the beach if you don’t want to bring your own.
 Know that in-season these can be in high demand.
 I spoke with the rental folks and they said during the summer, the umbrellas can be five deep on the beach.
 If you know you want a beach chair, I would go ahead and rent it the evening before.